jillibus/PyBer_Analysis/README.md

 ### Summary Data of each City Type
 ![Summary Data](analysis/pyber_summary_df.png)
 ---

 Above shows the analysis of the different city types, <u>Urban, Suburban</u> and <u>Rural</u>, in the areas of <u>Total Rides, Total Drivers</u> and <u>Total Fares</u>.
-Then I calculated the <u>Average Fare per Ride</u>, and <u>Average Fare per Driver</u>.
-I am going to break down what this tells us:
+The First 3 columns are broken down as follows:

 _Total Rides:_
-* In Urban areas, like cities, ride-sharing is used the most, in which we would expect.
+* In **Urban** areas, like cities, ride-sharing is used the most, in which we would expect.
 Most people would prefer not to own a car, or drive one into the city, as the parking is either hard to find, or too expensive to store their car during the day/night.
 So it was expected to be larger there.
-* In Suburban areas, there are less people than cities, I expected that number to drop, but still have quite a few ride-shares in our time frame.
+* In **Suburban** areas, there are less people than cities, I expected that number to drop, but still have quite a few ride-shares in our time frame.
 People still got into town, to work, to malls, to airports, and every day activities.
-* The Rural area, is where I also expected to be a few ride shares, so 125 is what we at PyBar would seem reasonable.
+* The **Rural** area, is where I also expected to be a few ride shares, so 125 is what we at PyBar would seem reasonable.
 Folks out in the rural areas, live far outside of town, so they plan their trips into town and have transportation lined up with their own or neighbors.

 _Total Drivers:_ Again these numbers follow the Total Rides, and this would be in line with the demand of requests.
 * **Urban** areas have a high demand, so more drivers would need to be available to meet the demand, it would cut back in **Suburban** areas and further back into the **Rural** areas.
 I thought it was most interesting that the number of drivers in the Rural areas was almost as much as the rides.
 So it seems to be so few that the drivers are almost a 1 or 2 time driver in the Ride Share business.